-Global Understanding Course
+Global Understanding (GU) Course

 Today's students live in a global society composed of widely diverse cultures spread across the globe.
 Their understanding of these cultures is often shaped by what they see on television and in the movies.
 Although students realize the importance of understanding other cultures, few of them actually study abroad.
-In fact, fewer than 5% of American college students study abroad.
+In fact, fewer than 4% of American college students study abroad.
 The Global Understanding course provides a platform for students to learn about other cultures without traveling.
-Currently there are more than 40 international institutions participating in the Global Understanding course from more than 24 countries around the world.
+Currently there are more than 50 international institutions participating in the Global Understanding course from more than 30 countries around the world.

-For the four or five weeks that ECU links with each university, students from ECU are individually partnered with students from the linking institution to provide for continuity and foster an atmosphere of trust and mutual respect.
+For the three or four weeks that ECU links with each university, students from ECU are individually partnered with students from the linking institution to provide for continuity and foster an atmosphere of trust and mutual respect.
 This comfortable atmosphere engages students to share information, opinions, values, attitudes and emotions.
 Partners use email and other tools on a daily basis to further their class discussions.
 These one-to-one discussions lead to a better understanding of and appreciation for cultural and personal differences and similarities.
 Students read online newspapers to learn what is current, timely, and of interest in their partner's culture.
 Student partners also develop a joint project.
 Through this project students learn how to collaborate effectively across cultures.
 Through learning about other cultures, students begin to understand their own culture and gain a broader perspective on life.

 The Global Understanding course is aimed at freshmen, but it is suitable for upper classmen who wish to learn about other cultures.
 This course provides a basis for the 21st Century education needed by all graduates.

 For more information, contact us via email at email@example.com